paulcockrell/tagc-website/src/pages/events/index.md

 templateKey: events-page
 title: Events
 description: >-
-  We hold club events, as well as go around the country to as many competitions as possible to represent our club.
+  We hold club events, and several of our members compete with considerable success in competitions throughout the UK.
 It is always great fun and we recommend you join us, all levels of experience are welcome.
 events_list:
   - club: Tayside
     date: 2019-12-08T12:09:07.495Z